(click on link to jump to section)

 was erected in the utopian southeast Kansas villiage of Freedom (north of Fort Scott), in 1900.
 The tiny community's optimistic

 pioneers had hopes of working with aviation dreamer Carl Dryden Browne to produce an early helicopter, which never reached development.
-Nevertheless, this still-born Kansas aircraft factory is widely recorded as the world's first -- in the state that would someday become famous for so many aircraft factories.
+Nevertheless, this still-born Kansas aircraft factory is widely recorded as the world's first airplane factory.-- in the state that would someday become famous for so many aircraft factories.

 (In the nearby socialist village of Girard, the Call Aircraft Co. would soon debut a spectacular non-flying failure, followed eventually by a couple of working airplane designs.)